middlebury/styleguide/_editorial/c.md

 Names of departments are always capped: The Department of French; the French Department.

 Names of official policies, such as Institutional Diversity and Undergraduate Honor System, should be capitalized.
 However, when the concept is being discussed, use the lowercase.
-Ex.
-Middlebury College is strongly committed to promoting diversity on campus.
-A strict honor system is enforced at the College.
+`Middlebury College is strongly committed to promoting diversity on campus.` `A strict honor system is enforced at the College.`

 In running text, lowercase a *the* that precedes a name, even if it is part of the official name:

-The Underhill Foundation
+`The Underhill Foundation`

-When you visit the Underhill Foundation, please check their address.
+`When you visit the Underhill Foundation, please check their address.`

 Grades:

 Capitalize the letters used for grades and grade names.
 Do not place quotation marks around grades.

-A, B, C, D, F, Pass, Incomplete; Grade of B; Grades of B or Bs
+`A, B, C, D, F, Pass, Incomplete; Grade of B; Grades of B or Bs`

 Headlines: